Covid-19 Library Essential Information

 Graduate Semester Carrel Information

-For those visiting the Pace Library, our Information Desk has transitioned to two virtual walk-up stations.
+For those visiting the Pace Library, our Information Desk has transitioned to one virtual walk-up station.
 A library staff member will be available to assist you at the walk-up virtual station for any research assistance during library building hours.

 Ask A Librarian